 Cleaning your baby bottles in the sink

-washing your baby bottles in the sink can easily be achieved with these six simple steps.
+Washing your baby bottles in the sink can easily be achieved with these six simple steps.

 1. Preparing Your Bottle To be Cleaned

-Separate your baby bottle into as many pieces as possible.
+Separate your baby bottle or sippy cup into as many pieces as possible.
 By washing the nipple, bottle and lid separately you will be guaranteed not to miss any dried milk that may be stuck in out of the way places.
 Bacteria loves dried milk which makes it vital that you clean your baby bottle properly to prevent passing the bacteria onto your baby.

 2. Baby Bottle Washing Solution